Differences Between Financial And Operating Leases

 - It is very useful for rapidly depreciating assets.

-Differences between finance lease and operating lease
+Differences between a finance lease and operating lease

 This type of lease has specific aspects that comprise its definition:

 - It transfers to the subscriber all the advantages and risks associated with the asset or property.

 - When the lease comes to an end, the full transfer of the asset takes place.